 Southampton History Museum is headquartered at Rogers Mansion, where we maintain an Archives & Research Center dedicated to the history of greater Southampton.
 Our resources currently comprise over 8,000 volumes, photographs, maps and more on a wide range of subjects from account books to family memorabilia.

-Southampton History Museum preserves and promotes the history and culture of Southampton by engaging diverse audiences in our shared heritage.
+Southampton History Museum preserves and promotes the history and culture of

+greater Southampton by engaging diverse audiences with our shared heritage.